 (x) Invoicing and Payment of Downsizing Costs

 The applicable Participating TO(s) will submit an invoice to the CAISO for completed work in support of the Generator Downsizing Process within 75 calendar days.
-The Interconnection Customer will receive invoices from the CAISO that list study expenses incurred and corresponding amounts due, including the costs invoiced by the Participating TO(s).
+Within thirty (30) calendar days thereafter, the Interconnection Customer will receive invoices from the CAISO that list study expenses incurred and corresponding amounts due, including the costs invoiced by the Participating TO(s) and/or third parties, as applicable.
 The amounts due will be offset against the Interconnection Customer’s Generator Downsizing Deposit.
 If the amounts due exceed the amount on deposit, the invoice will direct the Interconnection Customer to pay the amount required in excess of the deposit within thirty (30) calendar days.
 If the amounts due are less than the amount on deposit, the unused balance plus applicable interest from the interest-bearing account where funds are deposited will be refunded to the Interconnection Customer.

+Any refunds will be processed in accordance with the CAISO’s established business practice whereby interconnection deposit refunds are processed in batches and payments are disbursed monthly.
+If the Interconnection Customer has not provided the CAISO with the appropriate documents to facilitate a refund or if the Interconnection Customer has any outstanding invoice balance due to the CAISO on another project owned by the same Interconnection Customer, the thirty (30) calendar day period for the refund will be suspended until such issue(s) are cured.

 (xi) Cost Allocation for Network Upgrades